 The week also encourages members of FSL to showcase their pride in their organization for points.
 Throughout the week, each event will also come with a theme that members of FSL can participate in to earn points for their specific fraternity or sorority, like wearing EMU-themed attire or repping the letters of their organization.

-Points will also be determined by how well members of each organization do during the competitive events, as well as how many members of each fraternity and sorority are present.
+Points will also be determined by how well members of each organization do during the competitive events, how many members are present and how many total dollars were raised for the SafeHouse Center.
+Further donation information can be found at the SafeHouse Center's website.

 For more information on the points breakdown, participants can visit EMU Fraternity and Sorority Life's Instagram page, @emufsl.